Yogayu/DeepLearningCourse/_build/04/GradientDescent.md

 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-# Learning to minimize error: gradient descent
+# Learning to minimize error: Gradient Descent Method

 ## Minimize error

-The error is a function of the network weights and biases.
+The error is a function of the network's weights and biases.
 We call it loss function which  we introduced last section.
 The goal of neural network is adjust the weight to minimize the output of loss function.

 ![](img/GA0.png)